pgexperts/patroni-cluster-guide/terraform/README.md

 * Removed deprecated template module in favor of templatefile function
 * Uses a local list variable to setup the SRV DNS entry instead of creating dummy entries to use as data.
+* Requires TLS auth for peer and client communication

 In addition to etcd, this module also:
 * Launches the Patroni/PostgreSQL instances